 In 1994, during the Northridge earthquake, he volunteered to become a medical team leader.
 Upon his return he volunteered to be a member of a National Disaster Team..
 After learning of his ability to document events, he was requested to serve as their photographer.
 It was in this role and through various contacts that he was next requested by various Federal, State, Local, and Tribal agencies to document Homeland Security, Disaster Preparedness, and Emergency Management exercises and conferences whose images were to be used internally and for agency-wide educational purposes.

-Among the recipients of my works have been the White House, Department of Defense, Homeland Security, National Disaster Medical System, the Domestic Nuclear Detection Office, Pacific Northwest National Laboratory, the Center for Asymmetric Warfare, and various law enforcement and emergency management agencies throughout the Pacific Northwest.
-Since 2013 I have served as the photographer for both the Northwest and the National Tribal Emergency Management Councils.
+Among the recipients of this sensitive photography were the White House, the Department of Defense, Homeland Security, the National Disaster Medical System, the Domestic Nuclear Detection Office, Pacific Northwest National Laboratory, the Center for Asymmetric Warfare and a select number of local and regional law enforcement and emergency management teams.

 In post-9/11 2001 and while working as a Neurosurgical PA with the Department of Veteran Affairs in Seattle he was asked by the United States Amputee Soccer Team to document their participation in the World Cup in Rio de Janeiro, Brazil.

 His last role as a documentary photographer was between 2013 and 2018 when he was privileged to have been asked to serve as the photographer for both the Northwest and the National Tribal Emergency Management Councils where he documented many of their multi-tribal conferences.

 Although he enjoyed both his work as a Documentary Photographer and a Physician Assistant, he decided to retire in 2014 in order to focus more of his photography on "documenting" nature, landscapes, and other little moments of peace and tranquility that he found wasWhidbey Island